 Since 1999 EAA has been a member of The European Commission’s Lifelong Learning Programme for Higher Education, Erasmus, under which more than 100 bilateral exchange agreements have been signed.
 In addition to the Erasmus programme, the Estonian Academy of Arts has entered into student and faculty exchange and cooperation contracts with ten internationally recognised art universities outside of the European Union.

 Regular and intense contacts are maintained with the world outside academia through exhibitions and publishing work, through organising many events, and in cooperation with businesses and public institutions.

-Foreign relations, faculty and student exchanges, advice on foreign apprenticeship opportunities, and grant information are coordinated by the International Relations Office.
+International relations, faculty and student exchanges, advice on international internship opportunities, and grant information are coordinated by the International Relations Office.

 Collaboration and Entrepreneurship

 The EAA collaborates with universities, cultural institutions, artistic associations, local government bodies, and businesses in Estonia and abroad.

 The Estonian Academy of Arts cooperates with many Estonian and

 international businesses in the field of science and development.
 The partners vary depending on the area of specialisation, and the Academy is able to offer a range of services from research and analysis to creating prototypes.